Raphaeldott/holbertonschool-shell/init_files_variables_and_expansions/README.md

 2#: This prefix indicates that the number following it is in base 2 (binary).
 In Bash, you can specify the base of a number using this syntax: base#number.
 $BINARY: This is a variable that is expected to contain a binary number (a string of 0s and 1s).

+ex12 combinations:
-ex 12 combination aa zz without oo echo {a..z}{a..z} | tr ' ' '\n' | grep -v oo
+combination aa zz without oo
+echo {a..z}{a..z} | tr ' ' '\n' | grep -v oo

 tr ' ' '\n':